On the Geometric Ergodicity of Hamiltonian Monte Carlo: Discussion

 \subsection{Honest bounds}

-Geometric ergodicity is often referred to as a \emph{qualitative} bound, as there are unknown constants which may prevent a geometrically ergodic scheme from being useful in some practical scenarios, and an explicit upper bound on the geometric rate $\rho$ is not established when using the techniques introduced in \cite{roberts1996geometric}.
-With some modifications, however, quantitative bounds can be constructed for geometrically ergodic chains [\cite{jones2001honest, rosenthal2002quantitative,baxendale2005renewal}].
-We have refrained from doing this here, as while these bounds are `honest' (in the sense of \cite{jones2001honest}), they are also often too conservative to be of use in practice [\cite{jones2001honest, durmus2015quantitative}].
+Geometric ergodicity is often called a \emph{qualitative} bound, as an explicit upper bound on the geometric rate $\rho$ is not established when using the techniques of \citep{roberts1996geometric}.
+With some modifications, however, quantitative bounds can be constructed (e.g. \citep{jones2001honest}).
+We have refrained from doing this here, as these bounds are also often too conservative to be of use in practice \citep{jones2001honest}.

-Quantitative bounds which are perhaps more informative are found using a different Wasserstein distance than the Total Variation special case in \cite{durmus2015quantitative} and \cite{eberle2014error} for a version of MALA, but these are restricted to specific forms of $\pi(\cdot)$ which consist of bounded perturbations from a Gaussian distribution.
-Monte Carlo estimates for non-asymptotic quantitative bounds using the Ricci curvature approach of \cite{ollivier2009ricci} are applied to Hamiltonian Monte Carlo in \cite{seiler2014positive}.
+Monte Carlo estimates for non-asymptotic quantitative bounds using the Ricci curvature approach of \citep{ollivier2009ricci} are applied to Hamiltonian Monte Carlo in \citep{seiler2014positive}.
 We note that the applicability of these bounds relies on the assumption of \emph{positive curvature} in some Wasserstein distance for the underlying Markov chain.
-When this distance is chosen to be Total Variation, then this is a strictly stronger condition than geometric ergodicity [see Corollary 22 in \cite{ollivier2009ricci}], so we feel that our results are a useful pre-cursor to understanding when these estimated bounds are informative in practice.
+When this distance is chosen to be Total Variation, then this is a strictly stronger condition than geometric ergodicity [see Corollary 22 in \citep{ollivier2009ricci}], so we feel that our results are a useful pre-cursor to understanding when these estimated bounds are informative in practice.

-In the case of MALA, when $\|\nabla U(x)\|$ grows at a faster than linear rate for large $\|x\|$ then it is shown in \cite{bou2012nonasymptotic} that useful inferences for functionals concentrated in the centre of the space can be made by setting a small enough value for $\e$.
-It is likely that the same analysis can be done with HMC, and that the result would be similar.
-The disadvantage of choosing small step-sizes in MALA is that the gradient term in the proposal is often forced to be negligible in many parts of the space.
-This could be counter-acted in HMC to some extent by fixing the integration time $T$ and adapting $L$ to compensate for choosing a smaller $\e$.
-We leave such explorations for future work.
+In the case of MALA, when $\|\nabla U(x)\|$ grows at a faster than linear rate for large $\|x\|$ then it is shown in \citep{bou2012nonasymptotic} that useful inferences for functionals concentrated in the centre of the space can be made by setting a small enough value for $\e$.
+It is likely that the same analysis can be done with HMC, and that the result would be similar, but we leave such explorations for future work.